n-ii-ma/Repotify/README.md

 + [Contact](#contact)

 ## General Info
-This React-Redux app uses the Spotify API to let clients search any artist's name and get their top ten tracks.
+This React/Redux app uses the Spotify API to let clients search any artist's name and get their top ten tracks.
 By using the Spotify Embed they can play and share the tracks with others.

 ## Address
 https://repotify.netlify.app/